jonlindenauer2/dsp/lessons/statistics/3-1-actual_biased.md

 ```
 Pmf({0: 0.0,<br/> 1: 0.20899335717935616,<br/> 2: 0.38323965252938175,<br/> 3: 0.25523760858456823,<br/> 4: 0.10015329586101177,<br/> 5: 0.052376085845682166},<br/> 'observed')

 The observed (biased) results PMF for the children (shown above) has 0% saying there were no children.
 21% said 1 child, 38% said 2 children and 25% said 3 children.
 The mean number of children is 2.4 (displayed below) for the observed.
-This is more than double the actual mean result.
-The variability of the two samples, as measured by the variance, is fairly equivalent.
+This is more than double the actual mean result. <br/>The variability of the two samples, as measured by the variance, is fairly equivalent.
 This is good and allows us to calculate Cohen's d (effect size).

 ```
 print('mean of observed', "{:.2f}".format(biased_pmf_num_kids.Mean()))